-- Configure a remappable output pin to output the ULPOUT signal. - Map an INTx interrupt-on-change input function to the same pin as used for the ULPOUT output function.
-Alternatively, in Step 1, configure ULPOUT to output onto a PORTB interrupt-on-change pin. - 3.
+- Configure a remappable output pin to output the ULPOUT signal. - 2.
+Map an INTx interrupt-on-change input function to the same pin as used for the ULPOUT output function.
+Alternatively, in step 1, configure ULPOUT to output onto a PORTB interrupt-on-change pin. - 3.
 Charge the capacitor on RA0 by configuring the RA0 pin to an output and setting it to '1'. - 4.
-Enable interrupt-on-change (PIE bit) for the corresponding pin selected in Step 2. - Stop charging the capacitor by configuring RA0 as an input. - Discharge the capacitor by setting the ULPEN and ULPSINK bits in the WDTCON register. - 7.
+Enable interrupt for the corresponding pin selected in step 2. - Stop charging the capacitor by configuring RA0 as an input. - 6.
+Discharge the capacitor by setting the ULPEN and ULPSINK bits in the WDTCON register. - 7.
 Configure Sleep mode. - 8.
 Enter Sleep mode.